The Best Things You Can Possibly Do in Philly This Week

 FIFA World Cup 2026

 It’s finally here!
-The first of 104 World Cup matches kicks off on June 11th, when Mexico takes on South Africa in Mexico City.
-Here in Philly we’ve got six matches, beginning with Ecuador-Ivory Coast on June 14th.
-If you’re not one of the lucky fans who’ve scored tickets to the Linc — excuse us, Philadelphia Stadium, per FIFA’s convoluted sponsorship rules — or you’re simply too far away from your favorite team, fear not.
+If you’re not one of the lucky fans who’ve scored World Cup tickets at the Linc — excuse us, Philadelphia Stadium, per FIFA’s convoluted sponsorship rules — or you’re simply too far away from your favorite team, fear not.
 We’ve got you covered with the best places to watch, here.
 The United States won’t be playing at the Linc, so if you’re not sure who you’ll be rooting for, look no further.
 And head to Lemon Hill for the Fan Fest, which runs all 39 days of the World Cup with watch parties and more.
 (It’s free, but you have to register online.)

 See Also: Everything to Do, See, and Eat on the Delaware River Waterfront This Season